jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We should be going.

-#### USA - Paul Baran
+#### USA - More Chances

 1955.
 The Soviets detonate their first hydrogen bomb.
 Much of my family is still in Eastern Europe.
 I'm in the United States.
 Nuclear war must be prevented.

 Computers are new, powerful, and advancing.
-I should know, I worked at Eckert–Mauchly Computer Corporation on UNIVAC models.
-I have a masters in engineering from UCLA.
-I'm at RAND Corporation in Santa Monica.
+I should know, I worked at Eckert-Mauchly Computer Corporation on UNIVAC models.
+I'm getting my masters in engineering from UCLA.
 I have so much resources.
 I have so much responsibility.
 I can help prevent nuclear war.

 Must get started.

-The Air Force keeps a list of research needs at RAND.
+1959.
+I'm a researcher at RAND Corporation in Santa Monica.
+The Air Force sends us a list of problems.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
 Most American military communications used high-frequency connections.
-Those are vulnerable to radiation of nuclear attacks.
+Those are vulnerable to the radiation of nuclear attacks.
 Communication blackouts means itchy trigger fingers.
 Resilient communication networks prevents nuclear war.

 Must keep going.

+1960.
+Fact!
+A human brain can recover lost functions by bypassing a dysfunctional area.

-A completely distributed network.
-No centralization.
+Idea!
+A completely distributed communication network.
+No centralization so information can always get through.
 Like a fishnet—every node connected to multiple others.
 Run simulations with my team.
 Discovery!
 Just three or four connections per node is nearly as robust a network as the theoretical limit.
 Redundancy is key.

-Must keep going.

 We cannot have dropped calls.
-We need to make data inside the network redundant.
-Let's break every messages into very small chunks of data.
+We need to make data digital and redundant.
+Let's break every messages into very small blocks of data.
 Each finds its own route through the net.
-If one fails to deliver, resend it.
 Everything reassembles at the destination.
-These block messages increase redundancy.
+If one messages fails to deliver, resend it.
+Block messages vastly increase redundancy.

 Must keep going.

+1962.
 I'm an engineer.
 I have a team.
 We draw diagrams.
 Write papers.
 Detailed.
 Very detailed.
 RAND presents to the Air Force.
 Approved!

 Let's keep going.

 The Defense Department wants this network for all military branches.
 On command, I bring it to the Defense Communication Agency.
 Bureaucratic mess.
 Delays.
 Jurisdictional concerns.
-Blocked.
+Inertia.

 Must keep going.

-I try AT&T. They have a huge phone network.
+I try AT&T. They are a monolopy.
+They control the entire phone network.
 Just needs some modifications.

 I present the system.
 Switching, routing, block messages, redundancy protocols, error correction.
 Eyes roll.
-Old engineer says "Son, this is how a telephone works."
-Then ninety-four separate speakers to describe the entire architecture.
-An executive says "Now do you see why block messages won't work?".
+Analog engineer says "Son, this is how a telephone works."
+Then ninety-four separate speakers describe their phone system.
+An executive says "Now do you see why block messages won't work?"

 I look at him.